Chapter 17: Mushalas Daughter

 Precious wondered, if she had screamed, or wailed, would her cries have been as futile as those of an abandoned piglet?
 Instead she had screamed silently on the final eve of the annual ‘Juba JaNsomo’ festival.
 It was a time when the grass had started growing on the field of her life.
 Despite the terror she had felt, seeping through the trancing she had been subjected to, , how was it that she had been uncannily afforded the break that changed it all.
 Was her fathers spirit still with her, listening to her wails of misery?

 Luck sometimes comes in strange forms, even if it is as a Seventh Day Adventist.
 This particular honored guest at the festival had incurred a severe fine, for showing disrespect.
-His religious morality balked when he was presented a gift of a 14 your old virgin consort for the eve.
+His religious morality balked when he was presented with Precious as 14 year old virgin consort for the eve.
 A special gift, courtesy of the festival.